 Benchmark of the HVAC Industry

 A NATE certification is considered the benchmark of excellence for technicians in the HVAC industry.
-North American Technician Excellence, an independent organization that is owned, run and supported by the HVAC industry, oversees the written exams that lead to certification.
+North American Technician Excellence, an independent organization that is owned, run, and supported by the HVAC industry, oversees the written exams that lead to certification.
 NATE exams are created by HVAC industry experts.
 Technicians pursuing NATE certification are tested for their real-world understanding in all areas of the industry.
-This includes:

 - Oil and gas furnaces